-It has a duty under the Civil Contingencies Act (2004) to produce a Community Risk Register (CRR) to help communities be better prepared during an emergency and to recover more quickly.
+The Northumbria Local Resilience Forum has a duty under the Civil Contingencies Act (2004) to produce a Community Risk Register (CRR) to enable the community to be better prepared to cope during an emergency and to recover more quickly.
+This document provides information on emergencies that could happen within the Northumbria area together with an assessment of how likely they are to happen and the impacts if they do.